ImgBotApp/InternetNL/base/test/connection/explain_en.md

 After the test is finished, you are directed to a test report with detailed explanations.
 The report contains an overall percentage score and results per test section and per subtest.
 For more information see ["Explanation of score and icons on test report"](/faqs/report/).

 ## How to improve
-You can use this test report to improve your connection.
+You can use this test report to improve your internet connection.
 Usually contacting your internet provider on this will be the best next step.

 ## Scope
 The connection test checks on important modern internet standards that contribute to reachability and security.
 It should not be considered as an all-encompassing security test for internet connections.